notarynode-submissions/mylodocs/_posts/siteinfo/about/2017-01-14-what-is-a-notary-node.md

 ---
 date: 2017-01-14 14:45:05
-title: What is a Notary Node?
+title: About Notary Nodes
-description: What is a Notary Node?
+description: About Notary Nodes
-categories:
-  - 1-about
+category: 1-about
 type: Document
 ---
 Notary nodes are servers dedicated to performing critical tasks for the Komodo ecosystem. test.